 Installing or assembling goods in an EU country

 You might have a contract to supply goods that you’ve got to install or assemble on site.
 When this happens, your supply takes place in the country where you install or assemble the items.
 You might have to register for VAT in that country.
 Some EU countries have a simplified system for this but you’ll need to check with the VAT office in that country.

-If you send goods to another EU country for repair or processing, you do not make a sale, so you do not need to charge VAT.
+If you send goods to an EU country for repair or processing, you do not make a sale, so you do not need to charge VAT.
 The EU repairer or processor will not charge you VAT for their work if you’re registered for VAT in the UK.
 But you have to operate the ‘reverse charge procedure’ when the goods come back, you charge yourself VAT, and then reclaim it in the normal way.
 There’s no net effect as far as you’re concerned.